vistamedia/socialmeta/README.md

 ## Usage

-### Automatical mode
+### Automatical mode ()
-The plugin functions automatically pretty good but if you come to this extension, it's because you wish to make your post more beautiful and efficient, right?
+The plugin functions automatically pretty good but if you come to this extension, it's probably because you wish to make your post more beautiful and get more impact, right?
 That was my purpose too.
 Thus the automatical mode only serves one purpose: work the best at it can with the existing articles.
 If, for whatever reason, the automatical mode does not produce the result you expect, you can just edit the article and use the manual override.